marknorrislinguist/concord/README.md

 # What is concord?

-A home for the scripts I write to process/manage the data for the concord typology (static archive at SHAREOK: [Nominal concord](https://shareok.org/handle/11244/320354); new updates archived at OSF: [Nominal concord at OSF](https://osf.io/tm49q/).
+A home for the scripts I write to process/manage the data for the concord typology (static archive at SHAREOK: [Nominal concord](https://shareok.org/handle/11244/320354); academic project archived here: [Nominal concord at OSF](https://osf.io/tm49q/).

 ## Contents

+### conctypo-data/
+This directory contains all of the JSON files containing the coded data for the project.

+### lgs_with_wals.csv
+This CSV contains all of the processed data as one CSV, including cross-referenced WALS data that is relevant for the project.
+Some of the WALS data was coded by me (as opposed to the author of the original WALS chapters).
+Those cells end with an asterisk `*`.

 ### conctypo-to-csv.py
 Processes individual JSON files and saves the data as one CSV.
 Command to run the script: